syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Mac.md

 ![Select Project version](Mac-images/selectprojectverion.png)

-Step 3: Install the [Syncfusion.DocIORenderer.Net.Core ](https://www.nuget.org/packages/Syncfusion.DocIORenderer.Net.Core/) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).Install the Nuget Package on Mac please refer this [Link](https://learn.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2022)
+Step 3: Install the [Syncfusion.DocIORenderer.Net.Core ](https://www.nuget.org/packages/Syncfusion.DocIORenderer.Net.Core/) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Install the Nuget Package on Mac please refer this [Link](https://learn.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2022)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.